Skip to content

 System wide tasks#

-Platform administrators are able to register system wide tasks.
+Only your Lagoon administrator is able to register system wide tasks.
 These tasks will appear for all environments, subject to the user's permission to invoke them.

 Creating a system wide task is almost exactly the same as other task types, with two exceptions.